The Marginalia Problem

 She paused.
 She watched Iyla's face with the patient amber attention of a person who had done this, Iyla understood with a small cold drop in her stomach, before.

-"I told you," Saroya said.
 "Saroya.
-I am, by trade, what we call a reader.
-By which I mean rather more than the usual thing.
-I have come to you because there are not many people in the world who can do what you have begun to do, and because the ones of us who can recognize it have, between us, a small set of obligations to each other that I am, today, attempting to honor."
-She tilted her head, very slightly, toward the Bulgakov on the table.
-"I see you found the door.
-I am glad.
-I was not the one who drew it, before you ask.
-But I know the hand."
+I told you."
+The amber eyes did not move.
+"By trade, a reader.
+I mean more than the usual thing by that.
+There are not many in the world who do what you have begun to do.
+The ones of us who recognize it have obligations to each other.
+I am here, today, to honor one."
+A small tilt of the head toward the Bulgakov on the table.
+"You found the door.
+Good.
+I didn't draw it.
+I know the hand."

 "I don't," she said, carefully, "know what you're talking about."

-"I know," Saroya said.
-"That is the correct first answer.
-I would think less of you if you gave me any other."
-She unfolded her hands, slowly, and put one of them, palm down, on the folded map between them, the way a person puts a hand on a contract that has not yet been signed and will not, today, be signed.
-"I am going to leave now.
-I am going to leave you my card.
-The card has a telephone number on it and no other information, which is, I admit, theatrical, but theatricality is sometimes the most efficient form of discretion.
-You will not call the number.
+"I know.
+That is the correct first answer.
+I would think less of you for any other."
+Saroya unfolded her hands, slowly, and put one of them, palm down, on the folded map between them, the way a person puts a hand on a contract that has not yet been signed and will not, today, be signed.
+"I'm going to leave.
+I'm going to leave you my card.
+A number.
+Nothing else.
+Theatrical, I know.
+Theatricality is sometimes the most efficient form of discretion.
+You won't call.
 That is fine.
-I will come back to this café on Friday afternoon, at this time, and I will sit at a different table, and I will order a coffee, and I will read a book, and I will not approach you.
-If on Friday you would like to speak to me, you will know where I am.
-If you would not, I will finish my coffee and I will leave and you will not see me again unless you decide, at some later point, that you would like to."
+On Friday, this time, I will come back.
+I will sit elsewhere.
+I will order a coffee.
+I will read.
+I won't approach you.
+If you want to speak to me, you'll know where I am.
+If you don't, I will finish my coffee and go, and you will not see me again unless you ask."

 She produced, from somewhere inside the grey coat, a small rectangle of card the color of old ivory, and set it on the table next to the map.
-The card had, as advertised, a telephone number on it, in a small upright hand pressed harder than necessary into the paper.
+The card had a telephone number on it, in a small upright hand pressed harder than necessary into the paper.
 The hand was, Iyla saw with the cold drop arriving for a second time on a different floor, the hand from the margins of the Bulgakov.

 Saroya stood.
 She picked up the map.
 She did not pick up the card.

 "One thing," she said, and her voice, for the first time, dropped half a register, into a place that was not, quite, the professional voice she had been using.
-"You should know — because I would want to be told, in your position — that Lentar is not, strictly speaking, only yours.
-I do not mean that anyone else made it.
-I mean that places like Lentar are, in a sense we can discuss if you ever wish to, older than the people who write them down.
-You have not been making something out of nothing.
-You have been, if you will forgive the phrase, opening correspondence.
-That is why the coins have faces on them you did not draw."
-She paused.
-She looked, for a flicker, almost kind.
-"I am sorry to be the one to tell you.
-I remember the afternoon I found out.
-I sat on a bench for two hours and was, on the whole, not very brave about it."
+"You should know this.
+I would want to be told.
+Lentar is not only yours.
+I don't mean someone else made it.
+I mean places like Lentar are older than the people who write them down.
+You haven't been making something from nothing.
+You have been opening correspondence.
+That is why the coins have faces you didn't draw."

 The door opened.
 The door closed.
 The bell above it gave its small flat tin sound, the sound that had been the punctuation of Iyla's Tuesday afternoons for six years and that today, she understood with a clarity she did not enjoy, had just been used to end a sentence she had not known she was inside.